 First, go to this link to create a GA account.
 After filling in all the fields that you see, press a blue button called “Get Tracking ID” at the end of this page.

-After accepting all the terms of service agreement, you get a tracking ID in UA-XXXXXXXX-X format.
+After accepting all the terms of service agreement, you get a measurement ID in G-XXXXXXXXXX format.

 Leave the tab with GA account open.
 Now login to your Drupal site using the admin credentials.
 Download and install the Google Analytics module as you normally install Drupal modules on your website and then enable it.
 There are two versions now available: 7th and 8th.
 But we recommend you build your site with Drupal 8 and install the Drupal 8 version of the GA module.